-- 1.4.1.1 One of the objectives of the work on the Globally Harmonized System (GHS) has been the development of a harmonized hazard communication system, including labelling, safety data sheets and easily understandable symbols, based on the classification criteria developed for the GHS.
-This work was carried out under the auspices of the ILO, by the ILO working group on hazard communication using the same 3-step procedure outlined for the harmonization of classification in Classification of hazardous substances and mixtures (Chapter 1.3, paragraph 1.3.1.1.2). - 1.4.1.2 The harmonized system for hazard communication includes the appropriate labelling tools to convey information about each of the hazard classes and categories in the GHS.
-The use of symbols, signal words or hazard statements other than those which have been assigned to each of the GHS hazard classes and categories, would be contrary to harmonization. - 1.4.1.3 The ILO working group considered the application of the general principles described in the IOMC CG/HCCS terms of reference1 as they apply to hazard communication and recognized that there will be circumstances where the demands and rationale of systems may warrant some flexibility in whether to incorporate certain hazard classes and categories for certain target audiences. - 1.4.1.4 For example, the scope of the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, encompasses only the most severe hazard categories of the acute toxicity hazard class.
-This system would not label substances or mixtures falling within the scope of the less severe hazard categories (e.g. those falling within the oral range > 300 mg/kg).
+1.4.1.1 One of the objectives of the work on the Globally Harmonized System (GHS) has been the development of a harmonized hazard communication system, including labelling, safety data sheets and easily understandable symbols, based on the classification criteria developed for the GHS.
+This work was carried out under the auspices of the ILO, by the ILO Working Group on Hazard Communication using the same 3-step procedure outlined for the harmonization of classification in Classification of Hazardous Substances and Mixtures (Chapter 1.3, paragraph 1.3.1.1.2).

+1.4.1.2 The harmonized system for hazard communication includes the appropriate labelling tools to convey information about each of the hazard classes and categories in the ghs.
+The use of symbols, signal words or hazard statements other than those which have been assigned to each of the ghs hazard classes and categories would be contrary to harmonization.

+1.4.1.3 The ILO Working Group considered the application of the General Principles described in the IOMC CG/HCCS Terms of Reference1 as they apply to hazard communication and recognised that there will be circumstances where the demands and rationale of systems may warrant some flexibility in whether to incorporate certain hazard classes and categories for certain target audiences.

+1.4.1.4 For example, the scope of the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, encompasses only the most severe hazard categories of the acute toxicity hazard class.
+This system would not label substances or mixtures falling within the scope of the less severe hazard categories (e.g. those falling within the oral range > 300mg/kg).
 However, should the scope of that system be amended to incorporate substances and mixtures falling in these less severe hazard categories, they should be labelled with the appropriate GHS labelling tools.
-The use of different cut-off values to determine which products are labelled in a hazard category would be contrary to harmonization. - 1.4.1.5 It is recognized that the UN Recommendations on the Transport of Dangerous Goods, Model Regulations provide label information primarily in a graphic form because of the needs of the target audiences.
-Therefore the UN Sub-Committee of Experts on the Transport of Dangerous Goods may choose not to include signal words and hazard statements as part of the information provided on the label under the Model Regulations.
+The use of different cut-off values to determine which products are labelled in a hazard category would be contrary to harmonization.

+1.4.1.5 It is recognised that the UN Recommendations on the Transport of Dangerous Goods,Model Regulations provide label information primarily in a graphic form because of the needs of thetarget audiences.
+Therefore the UN sub-Committee of Experts on the Transport of Dangerous Goods may choose not to include signal words and hazard statements as part of the information provided on the label under the Model Regulations.